how to draw a Jet

 Step 2: Draw the Wings

-To add the wing, draw a horizontal line on the fuselage.
-This will serve as the end of the wing mounted onto the jet’s body.
+To add the wing, draw a horizontal line on the side of the jet’s body.
 Next, draw a half-oval shape that starts from one end of the line and ends at the other.

-The oval shape you draw should lean towards the right, as shown in the above image.
-That way, it will be more aerodynamic (this shape reduces drag from air that moves past it).
+The oval shape you draw should lean towards the right, as shown in the below image.
+That way, it will be more aerodynamic.

 Step 3: Draw the Tail